Jagaddipendra Narayan: Military career

-He served with the British Army in World War II in North Africa, Assam, Burma, and South East Asia.
+He served with the British Indian Army in World War II in North Africa, Assam, Burma, and South East Asia.
 He was present at the time of the Japanese surrender at Singapore in 1945.
-He was Chief Commandant Cooch-Behar Military forces from 1943 to 1949, and Colonel-in-Chief 1st Cooch-Behar Infantry and Rajendra Hazari Guards, Jaipur State Forces.
+He was Chief Commandant Cooch Behar Military forces from 1943 to 1949, and Colonel-in-Chief 1st Cooch Behar Infantry and Rajendra Hazari Guards, Jaipur State Forces.

 Political career

 He was a Member of the Standing Committee of the Chamber of Princes (Narendra Mandal).

 He signed the instrument of accession to the Dominion of India in August 1947 and ceded full ruling powers to the Government of India on 12 September 1949, overseeing the merger of his state with West Bengal on 1 January 1950.

 He died in Calcutta and was succeeded by his nephew, Virajendra Narayan, whom he adopted as a son.

 Cricket

 He captained the Bengal Cricket XI.